jeswin/nsoap/README.md

 # Order of searching parameters in a Request

-NSOAP routers will attempt to find parameter values in the following Order
+NSOAP server-side routers must attempt to find parameter values in the following Order

 - Headers
 - Querystring